Mary Plantation House

 Mary Plantation House is located on the Mary Plantation, downriver from Braithwaite, in Plaquemines Parish, Louisiana.
 It was begun in 1795 and expanded to its current form in 1820.
+The house's architectural style is French Creole.

 History

 Situated on the east bank of the Mississippi River, the building is the oldest house in Plaquemines Parish.
 Although the early history of the location is uncertain, according to one architectural historian a house was built on the site in about 1795.
 It was significantly enlarged in the 1820s, and it went through a number of owners.

 Eric Knobloch, a Tulane University botanist, and his wife bought the property in 1946, restored it, and opened it for tours.
 The plantation house was added to the National Register of Historic Places on July 13, 1983.
 After the Knobloch couple's deaths, their heirs sold the house in 2003.